 Pollock’s continued to surprise by exceeding expectations and becoming a financially stable business.
-Most recently, in 2011, Pollock’s Hardware Co-op paid 5% interest to those who bought investment shares and has also expanded the investment share program.
-The co-op has also purchased the building at 1407 Main Street and has thereby guaranteed it’s continued presence in the North End neighbourhood.
+In 2011, Pollock’s Hardware Co-op paid 5% interest to those who bought investment shares and has also expanded the investment share program.
+The co-op has also purchased the building at 1407 Main Street and has thereby guaranteed it’s continued presence in the North End neighborhood.
 Membership has continued to grow and has nearly reached 2000 members.

 Why a Co-op?